How to Lose a Student in 7 Texts: Top Mistakes Colleges Make

 We get it: you need students to complete a series of tasks, all equally important.
 But sending them multiple tasks at once is overwhelming.
 It’ll feel like homework—and you know your students already have plenty of that.

-Instead, nudge students to complete a single goal, such as filling out a form, reading a PDF or RSVPing for an event.
+Instead, nudge students to complete a single goal, such as filling out a form, reading a PDF, or RSVPing for an event.
 Then, once you’ve confirmed that they’ve completed one call-to-action, you can move on to the next.

 Examples:

-- ❌ Losing message: Are you interested in Alternative Spring Break, Mikeala?
+• Losing message: Are you interested in Alternative Spring Break, Mikeala?
 You can read all about it here: [link] and submit your application here: [link].
 We also require two faculty or staff recommendations.
 I’ve attached a PDF about that.
 And don’t forget to schedule a meeting with the trip’s director here: [link].

-- ✅ Winning message: Hi Mikeala, I’m excited to see that you started your application for Alternative Spring Break! ☀️ Do you have any questions for completing it?
+• Winning message: Hi Mikeala, I’m excited to see that you started your application for Alternative Spring Break! ☀️ Do you have any questions for completing it?
 The deadline is next Tuesday, February 10.

 Even the most personalized, expertly written text messages will fail if they're sent at a bad time.

-No matter when you text students, be sure to include details about the time of the event or deadline you’re promoting.
+No matter when you text your students, be sure to include details about the time of the event or deadline you’re promoting.

 Examples:

-- ❌ Losing message: There are some alumni events near you this summer.
+• Losing message: There are some alumni events near you this summer.

-- ✅ Winning message: Hi Sofia, heads-up that SV alumni are meeting at Central Creek Park for a family BBQ next Saturday, June 29, noon—3pm. 🍔🌭 RSVP by June 26 w/ the Chicago chapter here: [link].
+• Winning message: Hi Sofia, heads-up that SV alumni are meeting at Central Creek Park for a family BBQ next Saturday, June 29, noon—3 pm. 🍔🌭 RSVP by June 26 w/ the Chicago chapter here: [link].

-6. You go overboard with emojis, abbreviations or acronyms
+6. Use limited emojis, abbreviations & acronyms

 But that doesn’t mean you need to go completely emoji-free.